Beginning Expectations and Explanations

 Most students do well in Orchestra and have 100% in my class.

-If your child does not have an A in Orchestra: I have found that students who cannot pass off the required songs/scales before the end of the quarter are regularly not prepared for class and are using their time in class to; go to the bathroom, talk with their friends, pretend they are in a big orchestra and play with their instrument instead of playing their instrument, and/or are not following directions on how to use their instrument.
+If your child does not have an A in Orchestra: I have found that students who cannot pass off the required songs/scales before the end of the quarter are regularly not prepared for class and are using their time in class to; go to the bathroom, talk with their friends, and pretending to play instead of actually playing and/or are not following directions on how to use their instrument.
 Some students are also frequently absent.
 These choices require students to spend a lot of time at home catching up.
-We all want to play music together--but to do that it requires everyone to do their part to learn their part.
+We all want to play music together--but to do that, it requires everyone to do their part to learn their part.

-Essential Elements Songs are the building blocks of every song we will play in performance.
+The Violin Fun Book and Essential Elements Songs are the building blocks of every song we will play in performance.
 And also every music performance you see and hear.
 Skipping method book studies will lead to failure to learn how to play an instrument and a failure to participate in music activities.
-We all want to play "Pirates of the Caribbean" theme music.
+We all want to play lots of fun music!
 This is the way to get there!

 Use this exersice to get the bow moving straight.